 Discounted Cash Flow Analysis

-Any capital investment involves an initial cash outflow to pay for it, followed by a mix of cash inflows in the form of revenue, or a decline in existing cash flows that are caused by expense reductions.
+Any capital investment involves an initial cash outflow to pay for it, followed by a mix of cash inflows in the form of revenue, or a decline in existing cash flows that are caused by expenses incurred.
 We can lay out this information in a spreadsheet to show all expected cash flows over the useful life of an investment, and then apply a discount rate that reduces the cash flows to what they would be worth at the present date.
 This calculation is known as net present value.
 Net present value is the traditional approach to evaluating capital proposals, since it is based on a single factor – cash flows – that can be used to judge any proposal arriving from anywhere in a company.

 For example, ABC Company is planning to acquire an asset that it expects will yield positive cash flows for the next five years.
 Its cost of capital is 10%, which it uses as the discount rate to construct the net present value of the project.
 The following table shows the calculation: